Kinetic particle simulations in a global toroidal geometry: Field aligned mesh for fluctuating quantities

 \subsection{Radial grid:}

-GTC code has in the past utilized the field aligned mesh in Boozer coordinates and successfully applied it for gyrokinetic simulations of drift waves in the core region of toroidal plasmas \cite{lin1998turbulent}.
+GTC code has in the past utilized the field aligned mesh in Boozer coordinates and has successfully applied it to gyrokinetic simulations of drift waves in the core region of toroidal plasmas \cite{lin1998turbulent}.
 In this work, we extend the original GTC field aligned mesh from Boozer coordinates in the core region to cylindrical coordinates in the whole domain across the separatrix.
-In order to create the field aligned mesh for the whole tokamak domain, we apply an equally spaced radial grid (spacing of size $\Delta r$) on the outer mid-plane for each field line, which can be calculated as:
+In order to create the field aligned mesh for the whole tokamak domain, we build equi-spaced radial grids (spacing of size $\Delta r$) on the outer mid-plane for each field line, which can be calculated as:

-where $R_{LF}$ is the radial position as a function of poloidal flux and $Z$ on the low field side, and $N_{SOL}$ is the number of field line in the SOL region. $\psi_1$ is the maximum value of the poloidal flux on the limiter points (plasma facing components).
-GTC also has the capability to use a nonuniform grid with grid size in the perpendicular direction correlated with the local gyro-radius.
-The poloidal flux of each field line for the simulation mesh in the SOL region is:
+where $R_{LF}$ is the radial position as a function of poloidal flux and $Z$ on the low field side, and $N_{SOL}$ is the number of field lines in the SOL region. $\psi_1$ is the maximum value of the poloidal flux on the limiter points (plasma facing components).
+GTC-X also has the capability to use a nonuniform grid, with the grid size in the perpendicular direction correlated with the local gyro-radius.
+The poloidal flux at each field line of the simulation mesh in the SOL region is:

 where $i_{SOL}\in[1,N_{SOL}]$.

 Then the field line number in the core region $N_{core}$ can be calculated as: